amalgama-digital/docs.wavesplatform/docs/en/ecosystem/readme.md

 ## DeFi

-* [Waves.Exchange](https://waves.exchange/): a platform for staking cryptocurrencies and investing in algorithmic trading.
-* [Swop.fi](https://swop.fi): a service for instant exchange of cryptocurrencies and making money by providing liquidity.
 * [Neutrino](http://neutrino.at/): an algorithmic price-stable assetization protocol acting as an accessible DeFi toolkit.
 It enables the creation of stablecoins pegged to specific real-world assets, such as national currencies or commodities.
 Neutrino TVL surpassed $1 billion.
+* [Waves.Exchange](https://waves.exchange/): a platform for staking cryptocurrencies and investing in algorithmic trading.
+* [Swop.fi](https://swop.fi): a service for instant exchange of cryptocurrencies and making money by providing liquidity.
-* [Vires](https://vires.finance/): the liquidity protocol for lending and borrowing assets.
+* [Vires](https://vires.finance/): a liquidity protocol for lending and borrowing assets.

 ## Games and Collections